5 great ways to bring effective management to your team

-Effective leaders come in many different packages.
-While some tend to be more hands-off — demonstrating trust in their employees — others focus on every detail and inspire by caring.
-The very best managers know how to set goals, mix and match effective training strategies and motivate each of their employees.
+A good manager can come in many different packages.
+While some tend to have a more hands-off management style — demonstrating trust in their employees — others focus on every detail and inspire by caring.
+The very best leaders know how to set performance expectations, mix and match effective training strategies and motivate each staff member.
 Striving to become the leader you’ve always seen yourself as?
 Consider these five ideas.

 Your workers can’t meet their targets if they’re not sure what they’re working for.
-Setting goals isn’t about putting a list of numbers in front of your team and yelling if they don’t hit them.
+Effective performance management isn’t about putting a list of numbers in front of your team and yelling if they don’t hit them.
 The best bosses examine the processes in place to hit goals and are constantly looking for ways to refine them.

 Part of setting goals that everyone understands is including employees in the process so they feel an extra sense of ownership.
 This is a great time to clear up any possible misunderstandings, preventing inefficiencies down the road.

-Teams work best when people feel engaged with their work and with the work of their peers.
+Teams work best when employee engagement is high.
 To create a sense of a shared mission, make sure the channels are in place for open communication and collaboration.
 Even if two staff members are working on unrelated projects, they still may have ideas for each other or can provide a fresh set of eyes.
 Not only should you value these interactions, but actively encourage them.
 Try setting up knowledge-sharing meetings between departments where employees can grow their network and form partnerships.

 You can also encourage a more open environment with your attitude.
 Don’t shoot down questions, even the “wrong” ones, and take the time to listen carefully to ideas and concerns.
 Ultimately, while it’s not a trait always associated with the cut-throat world of business, it’ll often be the more caring, empathetic leadership style that has the greatest impact.